Resources for Parents & Students

 Wisconsin Department of Health Services

 Aging and Disability Resource Centers, or ADRCs, offer the general public a single entry point for information and assistance on issues affecting older adults, and adults with disabilities regardless of their income.
 ADRCs are a welcoming and convenient place for you and your family to get information, assistance and access to a wide variety of services.
 Services can be provided through the telephone, in the resource center, or in your own home.
-Visit our website
+Click this link to visit the ADRC website

 Autism Society of Southeast Wisconsin